-Tsteps [integer] The number of time steps in one driving period for which to precalculate the Floquet modes.
-Tsteps should be an even number.
+- Tsteps [integer] The number of time steps in one driving period for which to precalculate the Floquet modes.
+Tsteps should be an even number. - options_modes [qutip.solver.Options] options for the ODE solver.

 output [qutip.solver.Result] An instance of the class qutip.solver.
 Result, which contains either an array of expectation values or an array of state vectors, for the times specified by tlist.